anbnyc/major-studio-1-fa19/README.md

 ##### Getting started in AWS Cloud9

+Go to `https://us-east-1.console.aws.amazon.com/cloud9` and log in with your email and password under account `msdv`.

+Create a new environment using all the default settings, then clone this repo by running `git clone https://github.com/anbnyc/major-studio-1-fa19.git`.

 ##### Completing the exercises

 Open the `exercises` directory and work through the exercises on your own or with a partner.

 ##### Saving your work

 Before this class, you should have already created a Github repo for Major Studio 1.
+Save and commit your local work, then add a remote for the local repo with `git remote add origin https://github.com/user/repo.git`, substituting in your `user` and `repo` in the URL.